RHMAccounting/spring-allacc/README.md

 As for the Kafka and Zookeeper instances, we choose to run a Docker image featuring Keycloak server.
 Keycloak is an Open Source identity and access management (see [Keycloak website](https://www.keycloak.org/)).
-This solution has been chosen as it is a reference in its field and it allows to us to concentrate on the core business of our application.
+This solution has been chosen as it is a reference in its field and it allows us to concentrate on the core business of our application.

 You may also run Okta or whatever identity/access management tool.